torsjonas/electricity-price-prediction/README.md

 We train a couple of other (univariate) models and see if we can beat the baseline.
 Options here are classic ML models for forecasting (e.g. XGBoost) as well a deep learning ones (Lag-Llama).

 ### Going multivariate: adding temperature forecast
-We go on to include the next day temperature forecast
+We go on to include the next day temperature forecast and see if we can get any better.